-How is Breast Reduction Performed?
+How Is Breast Reduction Surgery Performed?

+If large breasts are causing health problems and impeding your confidence, consider breast reduction.
 Contact the Royal Centre of Plastic Surgery to book your personal consultation with Dr. Dickie.
 Let us help you be the best you can be.
 We are committed to helping you look and feel great.

-Breast Reduction Before & After
+Breast Reduction Before & After Gallery

 Results vary and the results shown are not a guarantee.
 Confidentiality Statement.